Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 The facilities are up to date with a laundry room fully equipped with a washing machine, dryer and iron.
 There are washrooms and showers available.

-In the main reception, there is a library and information centre showing you the best places to eat and where to go.
+In the main reception, there is a library and information center showing you the best places to eat and where to go.
 A real bonus to this site is the onsite shop to get the essentials you have forgotten or ran out of.

 Wharfedale Caravan and Motorhome Club Site